jhumelsine/jhumelsine.github.io/_posts/2024-11-07-abstraction-cohesion.md

 The `Rifle` and `Bazooka` designs are identical in their Abstraction regions above the red dashed horizontal line.
 The distinctions below the line are almost boilerplate.

-The addition of `Bazooka` system does not replace or invalidate the `Rifle` system.
+The addition of `Bazooka` as a weapon system does not replace or invalidate the `Rifle` weapon system.
 I did not show the previous `Rifle` related classes due to space concerns.
 This design can support as many `Launcher`/`Projectile` weapon system as the team imagines.

 ## And Testing Too
 We can easily test the code in the Abstract regions with the same design.
 The distinction is that it uses Test specific concrete classes: